Mugure-Inez/milele-tours/README.md

 # MILELE TOURS
 ### Authors
-Mugure Inez
+Mugure Inez,
-Sheila Sharon
+Sheila Sharon,
-Wangechi Kimani
+Wangechi Kimani,
-Alex Muhia
+Alex Muhia.

 ## Description
   Milele tours is  a web travel agency application  that offers affordable and enjoyable travel packages.
 Absolutely everything is planned by Milele tours from accommodation,activities and meals even a travel buddy saving you from the hustle and have no stress but to enjoy.